alchemyplatform/create-web3-dapp/README.md

     npx create-web3-dapp
    ```

-6. Select the dependencies and components you want to include in your web3 applicatio:
+6. Select the dependencies and components you want to include in your web3 application:
 ![product-screenshot-2]

 7. Navigate to the application folder